 The unique physical adaptations of hummingbirds are key factors in why they fly so differently from other birds.
 Not only does their small size allow for better aerial maneuverability, but they also have many other physiological adaptations that make them superior fliers.

-- Hollow bones, fused vertebrae, and fused pelvic bones eliminate excess muscles and ligaments to lighten the bird's weight without sacrificing support that protects internal organs.
+- Hollow bones, fused vertebrae, and fused pelvic bones allow the bird to take in more oxygen and eliminate excess muscles and ligaments.
+This makes it lighter without sacrificing support that protects internal organs.

 - Proportionally larger pectoral (chest) muscles are responsible for moving the wings.
 A hummingbird's pectoral muscles account for more than 25 percent of its body weight, a higher percentage than any other bird species.

 - Minimal feet reduce aerodynamic drag in flight and drop even more weight.
 A hummingbird's feet cannot walk, they can only perch or slightly scoot sideways.

-- Longer, stronger bones in the "finger" portion of the wing keep the wing stable with each stroke and to allow greater fine movements to control flight direction.
+- Longer, stronger bones in the "finger" portion of the wing keep the wing stable with each stroke and allow greater fine movements to control flight direction.

 - An enlarged heart for more efficient pumping supports faster wing beats and more efficient oxygen distribution to the muscles.

 The Mechanics of Hummingbird Flight

 Physical adaptations alone are not enough to give hummingbirds such unique flight abilities.
 Most birds fly with upstrokes and downstrokes, generating all their lift and power on the downstroke of each wing beat.
 Hummingbirds, however, stroke their wings forward and backward, pivoting up to 180 degrees at the shoulder to rotate the wing.
 This pattern, with the wingtip tracing a horizontal figure eight in the air with each wing beat, generates lift on both forward and backward strokes, keeping the bird aloft and allowing it to hover.

 Ornithologists may have deciphered the gross mechanics of hummingbird flight, but much more research is needed to fully understand these birds' unique abilities.
 New research techniques involving ultraviolet light, wind tunnels, and other technology are continually improving our understanding of how hummingbirds fly.

 How much more do you know about hummingbirds' flight abilities?